Izydorczak/Tidy-Data-Project/CodeBook.md

 For each of the 66 features, there were multiple measurements on each of 30 subjects doing each of 6 activities.
-These were reduced so that there is now 1 measure, a mean, on each of the 30 subjects doing each of the six activities.
+These were reduced so that there is now 1 measure for each feature, a mean of multiple measurements, on each of the 30 subjects doing each of the six activities.
-This is the list of derived variables in the final data frame.
+Below is the list of derived variables in the final data frame. sub-act-mean designates that each variable is the subject by activity mean for the measure.

 * subject
 * activity